Iouie/CodeWars/README.md

 **Tech used:** <img src="https://img.shields.io/static/v1?label=|&message=JAVASCRIPT&color=3c7f5d&style=plastic&logo=javascript"/>

-Everyday, the first thing I do is solve a Codewar!
+Everyday, I solve a CodeWar problem

-## Optimizations

-I consistently refactor and optimize my code, sometimes for efficiency, sometimes for readability.

 ## Lessons Learned:

-Theres many ways to solve
+Theres many ways to solve coding problems and not being able to solve them is okay, as long as you take steps to improve.